pmndrs/zustand/docs/getting-started/comparison.md

 ### State Model

-The difference between Zustand and Recoil is similar to that between Zustand and Recoil.
+The difference between Zustand and Recoil is similar to that between Zustand and Jotai.
 Recoil depends on atom string keys instead of atom object referential identities, additionally, Recoil needs to wrap your app in a context provider.

 **Zustand**